GabeScott/standard-works-vault/General Conference/1986 April - The Kingdom Rolls Forth in South America.md

 My dear brothers and sisters: my wife, Barbara, our family, and I express to you our deep appreciation for your messages of love and support since my call last October to the Council of the Twelve Apostles.

 All of my life I have held the Apostles of The Church of Jesus Christ of Latter-day Saints in great esteem.
-From the early days of my childhood, the term Apostle has been one that my father and mother used with deep reverence.
+From the early days of my childhood, the term *Apostle* has been one that my father and mother used with deep reverence.
 Since my ordination to this special calling, I have had many hours to ponder the sacred responsibility that now rests upon my shoulders.

 The calling of an Apostle is to be a special witness of the name of Jesus Christ in all the world, particularly of his divinity and of his bodily resurrection from the dead.
-The Quorum of the Twelve Apostles is “a Traveling Presiding High Council, to officiate in the name of the Lord, under the direction of the Presidency of the Church, agreeable to the institution of heaven; to build up the church, and regulate all the affairs of the same in all nations, first unto the Gentiles and secondly unto the Jews.”
-(D&C 107:33.)
+The Quorum of the Twelve Apostles is “a Traveling Presiding High Council, to officiate in the name of the Lord, under the direction of the Presidency of the Church, agreeable to the institution of heaven; to build up the church, and regulate all the affairs of the same in all nations, first unto the Gentiles and secondly unto the Jews.” ([[D&C 107.33|D&C 107:33]].)

 The Lord said to Thomas B. Marsh, the President of the Council of the Twelve:

 “Now, I say unto you, and what I say unto you, I say unto all the Twelve: Arise and gird up your loins, take up your cross, follow me, and feed my sheep.

-“And again, I say unto you, that whosoever ye shall send in my name, by the voice of your brethren, the Twelve, duly recommended and authorized by you, shall have power to open the door of my kingdom unto any nation whithersoever ye shall send them.”
-(D&C 112:14, 21.)
+“And again, I say unto you, that whosoever ye shall send in my name, by the voice of your brethren, the Twelve, duly recommended and authorized by you, shall have power to open the door of my kingdom unto any nation whithersoever ye shall send them.” ([[D&C 112.14|D&C 112:14, 21]][[D&C 112.21|]].)

 Twelve days ago I returned from South America, where I had visited the people of Uruguay, Argentina, and Colombia.
 Last December, I visited Peru and Brazil.
 Reflecting upon these two recent assignments, I observed the dramatic growth of the Church among these people.

 Elder Parley P. Pratt visited South America in 1851.
 The work was attempted again in 1925.
 On Christmas Day of 1925, in the park of Tres de Febrero in Buenos Aires, Argentina, my grandfather, Elder Melvin J. Ballard, dedicated South America for the preaching of the gospel.
 I quote from the dedicatory prayer:

-“Bless the presidents, governors, and the leading officials of these South American countries, that they may kindly receive us and give us permission to open the doors of salvation to the people of these lands. ...
+“Bless the presidents, governors, and the leading officials of these South American countries, that they may kindly receive us and give us permission to open the doors of salvation to the people of these lands. …

-“And now, oh, Father, by authority of the blessing and appointment by the President of the Church, and by the authority of the holy apostleship which I have, I turn the key, unlock, and open the door for the preaching of the Gospel in all these South American nations, and do rebuke and command to be stayed every power that would oppose the preaching of the Gospel in these lands; and we do bless and dedicate these nations of this land for the preaching of thy Gospel.
-And we do all this that salvation may come to all men, and that thy name may be honored and glorified in this part of the land of Zion.”
-(Melvin J. Ballard, Crusader for Righteousness, Salt Lake City: Bookcraft, 1966, p.
+“And now, oh, Father, by authority of the blessing and appointment by the President of the Church, and *by the authority of the holy apostleship* which I have, I turn the key, unlock, and open the door for the preaching of the Gospel in all these South American nations, and do rebuke and command to be stayed every power that would oppose the preaching of the Gospel in these lands; and we do bless and dedicate these nations of this land for the preaching of thy Gospel.
+And we do all this that salvation may come to all men, and that thy name may be honored and glorified in this part of the land of Zion.” (*Melvin J. Ballard, Crusader for Righteousness,* Salt Lake City: Bookcraft, 1966, p.
 81; italics added.)

 The words “by the authority of the holy apostleship” have special meaning to me now as my ministry bears that same authority to accomplish the purposes of our Heavenly Father.